sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  *  The "show reboot-cause history module-name" CLI on the switch shows the history of the specified module
  *  Use `config chassis modules shutdown <DPU_Number>`
  *  Use `config chassis modules startup <DPU_Number>`
- *  Wait for 5 minutes for Pmon to update the dpu states
+ *  Wait for 5 minutes for Pmon to update the DPU states
  *  Use `show reboot-cause <DPU_Number>` to check the latest reboot is displayed

 #### Verify in